RobertsLab/sams-notebook/_posts/2022/2022-08-03-Daily-Bits---August-2022.md

   - Daily Bits
 ---

+20220808

+- Read Fresh Banana Leaves Ch.
+8 for lab meeting.

+- Lab meeting.

+- Oyster gene expression meeting.
+Played with methylation percentages and grouping by data in R with Steven (he did most of the playing around in R).

+---

 20220805

 - Messed around with Dorothy's data with Steven (he did most of the messing around) during Science Hour.